elastos/Elastos.Wiki/docs/1.start/governance.md

 title: The Cyber Republic
 ---

 Within the Elastos ecosystem, the **[Cyber Republic (CR)](https://www.cyberrepublic.org)** represents the community that helps drive governance decisions.
-CR is made up of ELA token holders, Elastos Foundation members, ecosystem partners, and other teams and individuals who are contributing to the network’s development and future.
+CR is made up of project leaders, community members, and other teams and individuals who are contributing to the network’s development and future.

 The **[Cyber Republic Consensus (CRC)](https://www.cyberrepublic.org/whitepaper)** is the third pillar of the Elastos consensus engine along with PoW and DPoS.
 This governance system helps create a community-based voting system to influence the project’s tech and ecosystem development, resolve disputes, management community assets, develop Elastos dApps, and more.